ivy-llc/ivy/docs/partial_source/deep_dive/18_exception_handling.rst

         def __init__(self, message):
             super().__init__(message)

-In cases where we require specific-purposed exception class, we will inherit from the :code:`IvyException` class.
+In cases where an exception class for a specific purpose is required, we inherit from the :code:`IvyException` class.
 For example, the :code:`IvyBackendException` class is created to unify backend exceptions.